lambda-feedback/buckinghamPiTheorem/app/docs/user.md

 For this example an EXPRESSION response area is used with `quantities` set to `('U','(length/time)') ('L','(length)') ('nu','(length**2/time)') ('f','(1/time)')` and `answer` set to `-`.

 With default settings it is required to put `*` (or `/`) between each part of the response and answer.
 To remove this requirement the parameter `strict_syntax` is set to false.
-Since `nu` is a multicharacter symbol it needs to be added as an input symbol.
+Since `nu` is a multi-character symbol it needs to be added as an input symbol.

 #### List of parameter values